 Turmeric is the main spice in yellow curry, giving it its warm flavor and golden coloring.
 Ongoing research suggests that turmeric may have extensive health benefits as well.
-Turmeric is a plant grown for its root, much like ginger.
+Grown for its root, it’s much like ginger.
 And here’s the cool thing about turmeric: growing it is easy.

-Of course, I live in a tropical region which means I can grow turmeric outside, but even those of you who live in cooler climes can grow it in pots.
+Of course, I live in a tropical region which means I can grow this healthy tuber outside, but even those of you who live in cooler climes can grow it in pots.

-Most turmeric recipes call for the dried powder standard on your grocer’s spice rack, but if you’ve got fresh turmeric on hand, you can use it instead.
+Most recipes call for the dried powder standard on your grocer’s spice rack, but if you’ve got fresh tubers on hand, you can use it instead.

 Where to find roots to grow

-Admittedly, finding the roots might be harder than actually growing turmeric.
+Admittedly, finding the roots might be harder than actually growing it.
 Fresh turmeric — here it’s called ‘olena — is pretty readily available at our farmers markets.
 If you live in a cooler region, you might have better luck checking Asian supermarkets.
-It’s also available to order online.
-And of course, once you’ve harvested your own first crop, you can continue to replant a portion of the rhizomes you harvest.
+It’s also available to order online

 To plant outdoors: Work the ground well and incorporate some compost into your planting area.
 Separate rhizomes into fingers that each have at least two buds.
 Plant, buds up, about 2-3″ deep and 12″ apart.
 Leaves should start to appear in four to six weeks.
 The plants have lovely wide leaves and can work easily as part of a front yard landscape, so long as they’re placed somewhere that can be dug up once a year or so.